 The Mullerian ducts form the female reproductive tract.
-The fallopian tubes, uterus, cervix, and superior aspect of the vagina originate from the Mullerian ducts; therefore, MDAs can present with a wide range of anatomical disruptions in any of these reproductive organs.
+The fallopian tubes, uterus, cervix, and superior aspect of the vagina originate from the Mullerian ducts; therefore, Mullerian duct anomalies (MDAs) can present with a wide range of anatomical disruptions in any of these reproductive organs.

 In addition to the fallopian tube, uterus, cervix, and vaginal anomalies, MDAs are also associated with renal and axial skeletal malformations.
 Patients with MDAs usually have normal-looking external genitalia and functional ovaries.